Looking for Originality AI reviews?

 To keep things fair, I decided to find content from random sites to test the plagiarism check functionality.

 Thus, I went to Jumpstick.app, which displays random web pages based on our selected categories.
 On this site, you can choose various categories like pets, money, yoga, etc., and it will display categorically-related webpages.

 Jumpstick displayed 10 random web pages, and I tested a few paragraphs from each webpage for plagiarism on Originality AI.

 To make things interesting, I also included Copyscape premium for the same plagiarism test.

 These are the results of Originality.AI vs Copyscape

 As you can see, Originality AI’s plagiarism checker found 7 out of 10 pages positive for plagiarism.
 On the other hand, Copyscape only found 6 pages of plagiarism positive.

-Apparently, the above test uses a small sample size.
+Apparently, my above test uses a small sample size.
 Things can get more interesting when we test 100 or 1000 pages.
 But, you get an idea.